heyaitzskull/heyaitzskull/README.md

 🌱 I’m currently learning

-⚡ Fun fact: I was born in Nepal
+⚡ Fun fact: I love cats

 <!--
 **heyaitzskull/heyaitzskull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.